Tennessee Technological University

 Registered Nursing

 Nursing had 120 graduates at $61,379 year-one and $71,762 year-four.
 Debt-to-earnings of 0.299 (ROI grade B+).
-Median debt of $18,349 is the lowest nursing program debt figure across all schools in this batch.
+Median debt of $18,349 is the lowest nursing program debt figure across all schools in our dataset.
 Year-one earnings of $61,379 reflect the Tennessee rural healthcare market, which runs below coastal market rates.
 The very low debt-to-earnings ratio makes this one of the cleanest nursing ROI profiles in the dataset.

 How Graduates Do